tinawend/kodkvallitet-1dv610/README.md

-To run code please add a file called users.json and add username and password in the following format:
+To run code please a file called users.json and add username and password in the following format:
 {"username":"yourUsername","password":"yourPassword"}